This post may contain affiliate links. Please read our privacy policy.

 This delicious and easy fall-apart pork butt will surely get your family to hustle to the dinner table.
 Cooking a pork butt in the slow cooker results in the easiest, more tender pork dinner.
-The flavor is incredible thanks to a mixture of brown sugar, garlic, and fresh rosemary and thyme (you could also use dried herbs in that’s what you have.
-An overnight marinating allows the flavors to really penetrate into the pork, rewarding you will deep flavor throughout, but you can reduce the marinating time or even skip it if you don’t have the time.
+The flavor is incredible thanks to a mixture of brown sugar, garlic, fresh rosemary, and thyme (you could also use dried herbs if that’s what you have).
+Marinating it overnight allows the flavors to really penetrate into the pork, rewarding you with deep flavor throughout, but you can reduce the marinating time or even skip it if you don’t have the time.

 Slow Cooker Pork Butt Ingredients